hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 At the level of hardware what is atomicity?
 It's a special instruction set.
 An example of an interface to this is go's [sync/atomic](https://pkg.go.dev/sync/atomic).
-This instruction gives a certain _guarantee_,that you can perform an operation without _side effects_.
-You bake a pie or you don't -- however we're getting ahead of ourselves as this part has to do with _visibility_.
+This instruction gives a certain _guarantee_,that you can perform an operation without _side effects_, in effect linearizable(ish) semantics.

 Now here's where we have to be careful.
 ETS operations are **atomic in a single operation per object/table**[^9].